diegozea/mitos-benchmarks/README.md

 # Benchmarking Julia's MIToS...
 **...against various languages and packages.**

-The following benchmarks are conducted using MIToS v2.3.1 and Julia 1.0.2.
+These benchmarks now target current toolchains:

+- Julia ≥ 1.9 with **MIToS 3.x**
+- Python ≥ 3.11 with **ProDy 2.x** and **Biopython 1.8x**
+- R ≥ 4.x with the latest **Bio3D** from CRAN

-We use as an example the *Pfam PF08171* (208 sequences, 68 columns without inserts) and the *PDB 4BL0* (1133 residues, 6408 atoms).
+The scripts are kept small and print `[BENCH]` lines so results remain comparable across releases.
+We use as examples the *Pfam PF08171* (208 sequences, 68 columns without inserts), *PF00089/PF16957* alignments, and the *PDB 4BL0* (1133 residues, 6408 atoms).

-A more detailed benchmark of the **MIToS' PDB module** can be found in the [**pdb-benchmarks**](https://github.com/jgreener64/pdb-benchmarks) repository.
+> Historical note: older numbers in this README were produced with MIToS v2.3.1 and Julia 1.0.2.
+The code has been updated for modern APIs; rerun `run_benchmark.jl` to collect fresh timings.

 ## Pipeline benchmark